 The latest numbers for the annual honeybee count are in, and the situation is dire.
-Across the country beekeepers reported losing 44% of their bee colonies overall – and their highest summer losses ever.
+Bee population decline is happening across the country.
+Beekeepers reported losing 45% of their bee colonies overall.

 And honeybees aren’t the only pollinators in trouble.
-40% of all wild invertebrate pollinators are on the brink of extinction.
-If we lose our pollinators, it could mean ecological collapse on a scale we’ve never seen before.
+40% of all wild invertebrate pollinators face extinction.
+If we lose our pollinators, it would cause serious ecological harm.

 We can’t let it come to that.